 All options can reduce OA knee pain for up to 6 months, but results from a 2005 study indicated that people using Synvisc could go longer between treatments than people using Hyalgan.

 Understanding the possibility of complications and adverse effects is important in making any treatment decision.
 The side effects of the Synvisc options and Hyalgan are similar.

-Possible side effects of Synvisc-One include:
+Possible side effects include:

-- pain, redness, swelling at the injection site
+- pain, redness, and swelling at the injection site

 - fluid buildup around the joint